Why Soft Skills Are Needed in Every Workplace

 Soft skills, also known as emotional intelligence or EQ, are interpersonal skills that help you build relationships, navigate conflict successfully, and lead effectively in the workplace.
 Soft skills are the opposite of hard skills: job qualifications related to technical knowledge, such as programming or computer skills, project management, or presentation and writing abilities.
 When we talk about soft skills, what we're really talking about is being more human in the workplace.

-While hard skills are still necessary, companies are increasingly valuing soft skills in their hiring processes: a 2018 survey of 4,000 professionals conducted by LinkedIn found that training for soft skills was most companies’ number one priority.
-And this year has presented companies with far more challenges due to COVID and related complexities.
+While hard skills are still necessary, companies are increasingly valuing soft skills in their hiring processes: a survey of 4,000 professionals conducted by LinkedIn found that training for soft skills was most companies’ number one priority.

-So, what soft skills do companies value most?
-Fast Company identifies five of the most important soft skills in the workplace as:
+Fast Company identifies five of the most important soft skills in the workplace:

 1. Respectfulness